-As far as feeding is concerned, it is advisable to use a good quality dry food which therefore contains a low percentage of raw ash and that the elements present in its concentration in greater concentration are meat or fish and not cereals or products of the bread industry.
+As far as feeding is concerned, it is advisable to use a good quality dry food which therefore contains a low percentage of crude ash and that the elements present inside it in greater concentration are meat or fish and not cereals or products of the bread industry.

-Surely already only these two characteristics will affect the cost of the feed, but will benefit the health of the dog.
+Surely these two characteristics alone will affect the cost of the feed, but they will benefit the health of the dog.

-However, this does not mean that to make these two characteristics coexist, the cost of the feed becomes prohibitive, there are in fact several companies in the sector that produce excellent products at fair prices.
+However, this does not mean that in order to make these two characteristics coexist, the cost of feed becomes prohibitive, there are in fact various companies in the sector that produce excellent products at honest prices.

 We divide the life of our four-legged friends into three phases: the first from weaning up to two months, the second from two months to one year and the third from one year onwards.

 In this regard, we use 3 different types of feed depending on the growth phase in which our dogs are located, in order to provide them with all the nourishment necessary for a healthy and correct development.

 The first phase always belongs to the breeder, while the second often coincides with the entry of the puppy into the new family, which will have to feed it with croquettes suitable for puppies called “puppy” or “junior”, indicatively up to the age of one year.
 Then you can switch to an adult diet, which is preferably Grain Free or Low Grain, that is free of wheat or that contains a very low percentage.